-- (1) Salary refers to base salary compensation paid through our normal payroll process.
-No bonus was paid to any named executive officer for 2020 or 2019. - (2) Amounts shown do not reflect compensation received by the Named Executive Officers.
+(3) Amounts shown do not reflect compensation received by the Named Executive Officers.
 Instead, the amounts shown are the aggregate grant date fair value as determined pursuant to FASB ASC 718, Compensation-Stock Compensation.
-Please refer to Note 3, xiii, "Accounting for Stock-Based Compensation" in the accompanying Notes to Consolidated Financial Statements for the fiscal year ended December 31, 2020, for the relevant assumptions used to determine the valuation of stock option grants. - (3) "All Other Compensation" includes our Company match to the executives' 401(k) contribution and premiums paid on life insurance for the executives.
-Both of these benefits are available to all of our employees.
+Please refer to Note 3, xiii, "Accounting for Stock-Based Compensation" in the accompanying Notes to Consolidated Financial Statements for the fiscal year ended December 31, 2021, for the relevant assumptions used to determine the valuation of stock option grants.

+(4) "All Other Compensation" includes our Company match to the executives' 401(k) contribution, premiums paid on life insurance for the executives, and cash compensation for the Company's PTO buyback program.
+All of these benefits are available to all of our employees.
 In the case of Mr. Schumacher, "All Other Compensation" also includes \$8,379 in premiums we paid for a life insurance policy to which Mr. Schumacher's wife is the beneficiary.
-"All Other Compensation" for Dr. Lazarev includes \$4,250 paid to Dr. Lazarev in lieu of his participation in the medical benefit plan offered by the Company.
-"All Other Compensation" for Dr. Ting includes \$1,500 paid to Dr. Ting in lieu of his participation in the medical benefit plan offered by the Company.
+"All Other Compensation" for Dr. Ting includes \$6,000 paid to Dr. Ting in lieu of his participation in the medical benefit plan offered by the Company.